Georgia Gov. Brian Kemp is suspending state gas and diesel taxes again

 Kemp told state agencies they could propose more spending using Georgia's surplus funds, but Tuesday's action shows further tax cuts may be Kemp's favored way to soak up the extra cash.
 It also shows the continuing political power of gas prices, even as Kemp plows effort and state incentives into recruiting electric vehicle makers to Georgia.

+Biden is delivering lower inflation, low unemployment and rising wages, said Ellie Schwartz, a spokesperson for the state Democratic Party.

+“While Kemp sits on a $5 billion budget surplus that he refuses to invest in our state, President Biden and Democrats are investing in Georgia by creating jobs, lowering costs, and building an economy that works for working families," Schwartz said in a statement.

-Under state law, Kemp has the power to keep suspending taxes as long as state lawmakers ratify the action when they next meet.
+Under state law, Kemp can keep suspending taxes as long as state lawmakers ratify the action when they next meet.
 The earlier suspension was originally passed by lawmakers, with Kemp extending it seven times as he campaigned against Democrat Stacey Abrams.

-State House Speaker Jon Burns signaled his support for the move on Tuesday, meaning Kemp is likely to have the legislative support he needs to affirm the tax break.
+State House Speaker Jon Burns supported the move, meaning Kemp is likely to have the legislative support he needs to affirm the tax break.
 Lawmakers are next scheduled to convene in January.

-“I applaud Governor Kemp’s suspension of motor fuel taxes to keep our people and our economy moving despite Washington’s inaction on rising fuel prices,” said Burns, a Republican from Newington.
+“I applaud Governor Kemp’s suspension of motor fuel taxes to keep our people and our economy moving despite Washington’s inaction on rising fuel prices,” Burns, a Republican from Newington, said in a Tuesday statement.

-The order suspends taxes on wholesalers, and is likely to take a few days to trickle through to retailers who sell fuel to drivers.
+The order suspends taxes on wholesalers, and is likely to take a few days to trickle through to pump prices.

 On Tuesday, Georgia drivers were paying an average $3.57 per gallon of unleaded gasoline, according to motorist group AAA.
 That was the 11th lowest among the states, and below the national average of $3.84.
 The average diesel price in Georgia was $4.35 a gallon.